 Unless they are that horrible.

-The Fall 2012 ds106 Course Evaluations by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Fall 2012 ds106 Course Evaluations by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.